hujhax/austin-improv-wiki/Troupes/The $3 Bills.md

 ## Summary
 ## Press Blurb
-Their press blurb from [[The 2010 Out of Bounds Comedy Festival]]:<blockquote><p>The $3 Bills improvise fast-paced, touching, face-slapping, over-the-top series of scenes based on a descriptive verb, such as "hope" or "love" and a monologue that expands on that word.</p>
+Their press blurb from [[Festival/The 2010 Out of Bounds Comedy Festival|The 2010 Out of Bounds Comedy Festival]]:<blockquote><p>The $3 Bills improvise fast-paced, touching, face-slapping, over-the-top series of scenes based on a descriptive verb, such as "hope" or "love" and a monologue that expands on that word.</p>
 <p>The $3 Bills are a group of GLBTQIAA improvisers that work to not only bring a higher and deeper level of improvised comedy to the greater Austin community, but to also bring a more GLBTQIIAA-friendly atmosphere to an otherwise straight and mainstream-dominated improv community.
 The $3 Bills are the queerest thing in comedy, and not just because of their sexual orientation.</p>
 <p>The $3 Bills have appeared at the Butch Voices Gender Blender Splendor and the Austin Gay and Lesbian International Film Festival.</p></blockquote>